Cross-campus CS Students

 - CS 42 at HMC is not open to off-campus students.

-- Introductory CS courses offered at Pomona cannot be used to satisfy degree requirements when majoring in CS or one of the joint majors at HMC.
+- Introductory CS courses offered at Pomona cannot be used to satisfy degree requirements for a CS major or one of the joint majors at HMC.

 - All math classes taken at The Claremont Colleges in preparation for the CS or a joint CS major must be taken at The Claremont Colleges for a letter grade.